 \section{Experiments}

 This section provides extensive evidence that our framework and the extended operations over the attention matrices are useful for a variety of downstream tasks.
-We start with improving zero-shot segmentation over a standard benchmark using multi-bounce attention in \Cref{sec:flux_segmentation}, followed by showing that TokenRank extracts a more informative signal than existing baselines in \Cref{sec:qualitative}, useful for visualization purposes.
-Then, we demonstrate that applying TokenRank to an existing technique improves unconditional generation of images in \Cref{sec:sag}.
-This is supplemented with a token masking experiment \Cref{sec:faithfulness}, where we deliberately mask tokens according to their TokenRank importance and measure downstream accuracy for image classification.
+We start with improving zero-shot segmentation over a standard benchmark using multi-bounce attention (\Cref{sec:flux_segmentation}), followed by showing that TokenRank extracts a more informative signal than existing baselines (\Cref{sec:qualitative}), useful for visualization purposes.
+Then, we demonstrate that applying TokenRank to existing techniques improves unconditional generation of images (\Cref{sec:sag}) and segmentation (\Cref{sec:diffseg}).
+This is supplemented with a token masking experiment (\Cref{sec:faithfulness}), where we deliberately mask tokens according to their TokenRank importance and measure downstream accuracy for image classification.